calebkm/jquery-oscillator/README.md

 });
 ```

-By default the oscillator will start on init.
+By default, the oscillator will begin oscillating.
 To pause:

 ```javascript
 myOscillator.pause();